tosin2013/cloi/README.md

 </tr>
 </table>

+### Beta Features

+> **Beta Feature Notice:** The Automate Fix feature is currently in beta.
+While it can automatically apply fixes to your code, we strongly recommend:
+> - Reviewing all suggested changes before accepting them
+> - Testing the changes in a development environment first
+> - Keeping backups of your code before using automated fixes

 ### Contributing

 We welcome contributions from the community!
 By contributing to this project, you agree to the following guidelines: